gsingh93/archutil/README.md

 To install all the configuration files in the system with the files in the repo, run `./archutil.py config -i` to install the files.
 If a file already exists at the path of the system file, a `.bak` extension will be added to the original file.
 To update files in the repo with files in the system, run `./archutil.py config -u`.
 This will show the diff for each configuration file and prompt you to update the file in the repo with the file in the system.

 `archutil` will look in a directory named `config_files` in the same folder as the `archutil` script by default.
 If you would like to specify a different folder to search for the config files, you can use the `-cd` or `--configs-dir` flags, i.e. `./archutil.py config -cd /path/to/config/files -d`.
 Alternatively, you can define a variable named `configs_dir` in `config.py` that contains a path to the configuration file directory.
+If the path is a relative path, it should be relative to the `config.py` script, not `archutil.py`.

 Misc features
 -------------